 In practice, you can think of C as controlling the flexibility of the model.
 A smaller value of C will result in a more rigid model that may be more prone to underfitting, while a larger value of C will result in a more flexible model that may be more prone to overfitting.

-Therefore, the value of C should be chosen carefully using cross-validation, to balance the bias-variance trade-off and achieve good generalization performance on unseen data.
+Choose C carefully using cross-validation to balance bias-variance and ensure good performance on unseen data.

 A. In support vector machines (SVMs), the regularization parameter C and the kernel parameter gamma are used to control overfitting.